Bhagavad Gita: Indian languages

 The Gita Press has published the Gita in multiple Indian languages.
 R. Raghava Iyengar translated the Gita into Tamil in the sandam metre poetic form.
 The Bhaktivedanta Book Trust associated with ISKCON has re-translated and published A.C.
 Bhaktivedanta Swami Prabhupada's 1972 English translation of the Gita in 56 non-Indian languages.
 (Note: Teachings of International Society for Krishna Consciousness (ISKCON), a Gaudiya Vaishnava religious organisation which spread rapidly in North America in the 1970s and 1980s, are based on a translation of the Gita called Bhagavad-Gītā As It Is by A.C.
 Bhaktivedanta Swami Prabhupada.
 These teachings are also illustrated in the dioramas of Bhagavad-gita Museum in Los Angeles, California.)
-Vinoba Bhave has written the Geeta in Marathi as Geetai (or "Mother Geeta") in a similar shloka form.
+Vinoba Bhave has written the Gita in Marathi as Gitai (or "Mother Gita") in a similar shloka form.
 Uthaya Sankar SB retold the complete text in Bahasa Malaysia prose as Bhagavad Gita: Dialog Arjuna dan Krishna di Kurukshetra (2021).